noardcode/laravel-uptime-monitor/README.md

 # NoardCode Laravel Uptime Monitor
-The NoardCode Laravel Uptime Monitor package provides a simple tool for monitoring the status of any number of URLs.
-Add URLs to the monitoring queue and receive events when the URL is checked.
-The package uses concurrent requests to speed up the monitoring.
+The NoardCode Laravel Uptime Monitor package provides a simple tool for monitoring the status of any number of URLs and it's SSL certificates.
+Add URLs to the monitoring queue and receive events when the URL or it's SSL certificate is checked.
+The package uses concurrent
+requests to speed up the monitoring.

 ### Installation
 This package can be installed as every other composer dependency.